-You may wonder why I put the lesson about a tin whistle care and maintenance just after we learned how to produce the sound out of it.
+You may wonder why we put the lesson about the tin whistle care and maintenance just after we learned how to produce the sound out of it.
 That’s because we want to make sure that you keep your whistle in excellent playing condition.
 If you are a beginner, you want to be clear if that squeaky or muffled sound comes from your playing or as a result of a dirty and clogged whistle.
 So, here’s a few things that will help to keep your whistle in good shape.

-Cleaning a tin whistle mouthpiece and holes
+Cleaning the tin whistle mouthpiece and holes

 Of course, you can use the same procedure to clean the finger holes too, but this is definitely something not necessary to be done frequently.

 Cleaning the inner body of a tin whistle

 For cleaning the inner body (tube) of a whistle, there are special brushes used for other instruments such as flutes or clarinets.
 Or, what some people use are gun/rifle cleaning rods.
 Also, there are other cleaning brushes and mops usually made for small bottles, keyboards, and other home stuff.
 It seems they come in various materials and sizes so you can pick the one that suits your whistle best.

 To be honest, many people like to see the “scars” of the instrument.
 It showcases how much it was played.
 So, you can just wipe the whistle off with a cloth or a towel from time to time.
 However, if you are inclined to keep it shiny and without finger marks around the holes, please avoid using any strong chemicals (such as dish polishing paste or bathroom cleaners).
 It may take the tiny parts off the whistle surface, and it can (if done often) damage the instrument in the long run.
 As a safe solution, you can just put a small amount of toothpaste to rub your whistle, and it will do the job.
 Also, many people are praising that ketchup is the best ingredient to polish brass whistles.
 Thus you can try so as well.